Effective Ways to Motivate Employees

 WHAT'S THE DRIVE

 What is it that drives employee motivation?
 More specifically, what is it that causes an employee to WANT to do his or her job?
-After all, the answer to these important questions are the key to the motivation of employees and employer happiness.
-And, even more important than knowing what it is that motivates an employee is whether or not this motivation is something that will cause an employee to go through the motions of doing the job or instill actual desire for a job well done in the employee's mind.
+After all, the answer to these important questions is the key to the motivation of employees and employer happiness.
+And, even more, important than knowing what motivates an employee is whether or not this motivation is something that will cause an employee to go through the motions of doing the job or instill an actual desire for a job well done in the employee's mind.

 The answers to these questions and more are what should always be on every employer's mind if they are to create effective, productive workforces.
 A lack of motivation is a true killer, as anyone certainly knows.

 Popularized by the movie Jerry Maguire, starring Tom Cruise and Renee Zellweger, Show me that money has become a commonly used term in society.
 And, often, this is the basis for what most people think is at the top of the list for employee motivation.
 But, is it?

 Naturally, higher pay is never frowned upon.
 There is not a person in the world that couldn't use more money.
 Between bills, children, higher education, and personal desires, among many other reasons, money is a factor that can never be ignored.
 It is a need that we must all have filled.

 Many companies use money as an incentive for motivation.
 Is this wrong?
 Not necessarily.
 Big pay raises and bonuses are always something that a person can use and these are things that will certainly never be turned down.
 Cash is a motivator that will always be popular.
 And, if possible, money is always a good choice to use for employee motivation because who doesn't like the money?